anyscale/madewithml.github.io/docs/courses/mlops/docker.md

 touch Dockerfile
 ```

-The first line we'll write in our `Dockerfiel` specifies the base image we want to pull [FROM](https://docs.docker.com/engine/reference/builder/#from){:target="_blank"}.
+The first line we'll write in our `Dockerfile` specifies the base image we want to pull [FROM](https://docs.docker.com/engine/reference/builder/#from){:target="_blank"}.
 Here we want to use the [base image](https://hub.docker.com/_/python){:target="_blank"} for running Python based applications and specifically for Python 3.7 with the slim variant.
 Since we're only deploying a Python application, this slim variant with minimal packages satisfies our requirements while keeping the size of the image layer low.

 ```dockerfile
 # Base image